 The next morning, I went to the village and asked the parish priest to tell me if a boy had been born.
-The priest said, “Yes, he is the seventh son of Ivan and he has been called Vassili.”
+The priest said, “Yes, he is the seventh son of Ivan, and he has been called Vassili.”

 I went to Ivan’s house and told him that I would give him a thousand crowns for the child.
 He took the money and gave me the boy.
-When I had driven some miles away, I carried the child to the edge of a steep precipice and threw it over.
+When I had driven some miles away, I carried the child to the edge of a steep precipice and threw him over.
 “There,” I muttered, “Now try to take my property!”